Nominate Your Coach

 - $5,000 in Brooks performance running footwear, apparel and accessories for their team(s)

-- $500 cash for team expenses (paid to the high school’s athletic department or booster club)
+- $500 cash for team expenses (paid to athletic departments, booster clubs or LLCs)

 - Membership to the Brooks Inspire Daily (ID) program for the following year